TallKite/linnstrument-firmware/README.md

 * Preset display: blue Bank Select button in lower left, 16 clip launching buttons on the right (top/bottom on Linn128)
 * Volume display: upper fader for the left split, lower fader for the right split
 * Octave/Transpose display: when microtonal, additional option for transposing by major 2nds
-* Global display: yellow MicroLinn menu button on the far right, long-press Tap Tempo and swipe for new options, double-tap Low Power
+* Global display: yellow MicroLinn menu buttons, long-press Tap Tempo and swipe for new options, double-tap Low Power

 # IMPORTANT TERMINOLOGY